w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 set those parameters and provide transparency to the pool members about the pool's commission policy.

-:::warning Max Commission and Change Rate are permanent
+:::warning Max Commission and Change Rate are currently permanent

-Once the Max Commission and the Change Rate are set, the pool admin can only decrease those values.
+Once the Max Commission and the Change Rate are set, the pool admin currently can only decrease those values.
 The minimum delay between commission updates can only be increased.
+The situation can change in the future and a `forceSetCommissionMax` method can be proposed through governance referendum.

 :::